nicolargo/glances/README.rst

 Windows
 -------

 Glances proposes a Windows client based on the `colorconsole`_ Python library.

-To install Glances on Windows OS, you have to follow these steps:
+To install Glances on Windows, you have to follow these steps:

 - Install Python for Windows: http://www.python.org/getit/
 - Install the psutil library: https://pypi.python.org/pypi?:action=display&name=psutil#downloads